tawkeer1/healthCareSystem/README.md

 # Smart Health Care Appointment System
 # Description
 A smart health care appointment system that allows patients to book appointments with doctors and view their appointment history.
+Admin can create, delete or update doctors and patients or view all patients and doctors.
+Patient or doctor can be created on its own or can be linked to an already existing user in database.
+Doctors can view their appointments or specifically today's appointments and add prescription to the patient's appointments or can mark appointments as completed.
+Patients can book or cancel appointment to a doctor based on their speciality and appointment will be booked only if doctor is not busy with another appointment.
+Patients can also view their prescription history which includes medication, dosage and labreports.
+Users can update their personal details including name, address or speciality.

+# Features
+- User Authentication(spring security basic auth)
+- Role Based Authorization(doctor can only access /api/doctor and patient /api/patient)
+- mysql database to store users and mongodb to store prescriptions
+- Global Exception Handler
+- Aspect Oriented Programming(AOP) for logging the booking of appointments and prescription updates.
+- hibernate cache to store most frequently booked doctors.
+- Custom password validator to validate password strength.
+- Custom exceptions for handling different error scenarios.

+# How to run the app
+- Clone the repository
+- Configure the databases in application.properties file
+- Run command "mvn clean install" to build the app
+- Run the app using command "mvn spring-boot:run" or the run button in your IDE.